Sustainable Development Goal 8: Decent Work and Economic Growth

 |8.1.1||Annual growth rate of real GDP per capita|

-The pandemic caused the biggest economic crisis in decades.
-In 2020, global real GDP per capita fell by 4.4%.
-Global economic growth picked up in 2021 and growth is forecasted to continue in 2022 and 2023.
-However, while there is no set numerical target for 2030 in terms of GDP per capita growth rates, the pandemic will have lasting economic and social consequences that will take many years to recover from, and likely hamper progress on many SDGs.
+In 2020 global real GDP per capita fell by 4.4%, as the pandemic caused the biggest economic crisis in decades.
+Global economic growth picked up in 2021, and the trend is forecasted to continue in 2022 and 2023.
+Still, the pandemic will have lasting economic and social consequences that will take many years to recover from, and likely hamper progress on many SDGs.

 To operationalise this target for OECD countries, the OECD measures progress by looking at the average 15-year GDP per capita growth rate.
 The benchmark for 2030 is set as the average growth rate from 2000-2015 of the top 4 OECD performers, which gives a target GDP per capita growth rate of 3.8%.

-At the moment none of the Nordic countries is close to achieving these growth rates.
-Comparing the average 15-year growth rate from 2005-2020 with 1985-2000, it is also notable that economic growth has been lower in the Nordics.
+Currently, none of the Nordic countries is close to achieving the same growth rates between 2005-2020 as was experienced from 1985-2020.
 This is a trend they share with the majority of other OECD countries.

 Achieve higher levels of economic productivity through diversification, technological upgrading and innovation, including through a focus on high-value added and labour-intensive sectors